oceanhackweek/tutorials_marine_sdm/README.md

 - Elith et al (2006).
 Novel methods improve prediction of species’ distributions from occurrence data.
 DOI: [10.1111/j.2006.0906-7590.04596.x](https://doi.org/10.1111/j.2006.0906-7590.04596.x)

 For a discussion on the impact of background data on SDMs see: Phillips et al (2009).
 Sample selection bias and presence-only distribution models: implications for background and pseudo-absence data.
 DOI: [10.1890/07-2153.1](https://doi.org/10.1890/07-2153.1).
 For a background sample generation refer to work by [Valavi](https://rvalavi.github.io/SDMwithRFs/#generating-background-samples).

---ADD MORE SOON--

-## Goals
-Many tutorials exist to run SDM models, however, most readily available tutorials focus on terrestrial-based models.
-Our goal through this tutorial is to highlight a marine-based SDM tutorial.

-## Datasets
+## Datasets used in the tutorial

 ### **Biological Data**

 Our area of interest is the Indian Ocean, where four species of sea turtles have been reported to occupy this area:
 - Loggerhead, *Caretta caretta*
 - Green, *Chelonia mydas*
 - Olive Ridley, *Lepidochelys olivacea*
 - Hawksbill, *Eretmochelys imbricata*

-For this tutorial, we will focus on predicting the areas occupied by Loggerhead sea turtles.
+For this tutorial, we will focus on predicting the areas occupied by loggerhead sea turtles.
 To do this, we will use presence-only data from 2000 until present, which have been sourced from the [Ocean Biodiversity Information System (OBIS)](https://obis.org/) via the `robis` package.

 ### **Environmental Data**
 This tutorial focuses on regions in the northern Indian Sea, specifically the western Arabian Sea, Persian Gulf, Gulf of Oman, Gulf of Aden and Red Sea.
-Environmental predictor variables were sourced via the `SMDpredictor` R package and includes:
+Environmental predictor variables were sourced via the [sdmpredictors R package](http://lifewatch.github.io/sdmpredictors/).
+The package give access to the https://bio-oracle.org/ and http://marspec.org/ high-resolution layers of various marine variables.
+Note these variables are location specific but not time specific: they are average values over time periods.

--ENTER ALL FINAL PREDICTORS INCLUDED HERE

-- paulo working on background--link to

 ## Workflow/Roadmap
 This tutorial is based on the [notes by Ben Tupper (Bigelow Lab, Maine)](https://github.com/BigelowLab/maxnet/wiki/stars), and highlights modeling presence-only data via `maxnet` R package.